Factors Contributing To Drug Dependence And Abuse

 - Dialectical Behavioral Therapy: This is an evidence-based treatment approach used in treating mood disorders and behavioral pattern changes.
 DBT involves techniques derived from cognitive behavioral therapy, reality-testing, and Buddhist meditation practices.

-Other forms of therapeutic approaches such as multidimensional family therapy, contingency management, and motivational incentives are also applied
+Other therapeutic approaches such as multidimensional family therapy, contingency management, and motivational incentives are also applied.

-Administration of medications is important in managing withdrawal syndrome and other symptoms of drug addictions.
-There is not one drug used in treating addiction due to different drugs.
-These prescription medicines with respect to substance addiction include:
+Administration of medications is important in managing withdrawal and other symptoms of drug addiction.
+The prescription medicines commonly used to address substance addiction include:

 - Opioid Addiction: The major prescription drugs in treating addiction following opioid abuse include: methadone, buprenorphine, and naltrexone.